AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/user-and-group-sync-for-publish-tier.md

    1. Create a user record using one of the UserManager API's `createUser()` methods
    1. Persist any profile data captured using the Authorizable interface's `setProperty()` methods
 1. Optional flows, such as requiring the user to validate their email.

+**Prerequisite:**

+For the above-described logic to function correctly, please enable [data synchronization](#data-synchronization-data-synchronization) by submitting a request to Customer Support indicating the appropriate program and environments.

 ### External {#external-managed-registration}